 First, you will need a rain barrel system, raised on cinder blocks to help gravity flow.
 Below is a how-to video for installing your own rain barrel(s).
 Simple tools are needed and a 55-gallon drum.
-Often, you can get a rain barrel through Snohomish Conservation District.
-Sign up for updates on our rain barrel page to be notified when we’re having a sale.
+You can buy any of these items at cost through Snohomish Conservation District now and make it your summer project!

 How to Install Your Own Rain Barrel System (Video - 9:58)

 Here are some photographs showing greater detail of each rain bed component.

 Next, an 8 x 4 foot raised wood bed is needed.
 Liners are used on the inside of the bed.
 Raised beds are filled with ‘bioretention mix’, which is available at local soil suppliers.
 This soil mix is traditionally used in rain gardens and is made of compost and sand.
 Plants love it!

 Lastly, it is time to plant!
 Rain beds are ideal for those plants that need a little extra water - like annuals, cut flowers, and yes- even edibles!
 Are crops safe to irrigate with rainwater from roofs?
 The answer is yes!
 Research has given the green light for watering edible plants with rainwater.